getgrav/grav-learn/pages/11.troubleshooting/01.page-not-found/docs.md

 Simply remove the `#` before the `RewriteBase /` directive to uncomment it, and adjust the path to match your server environment.

+We've included additional information to help you locate and troubleshoot your `.htaccess` file in our [htaccess guide](../htaccess).

 ### Missing Rewrite Modules

 Some webserver packages (I'm looking at your EasyPHP and WAMP!) do not come with the Apache **rewrite** module enabled by default.
 They usually can be enabled from the configuration settings for Apache, or you can do so manually via the `httpd.conf` by uncommenting this line (or something similar) so they are loaded by Apache: